Medical Dictionary |

 Most men do not have symptoms.
 If they do, they may have:

-Trichomoniasis can increase the risk of getting or spreading other sexually transmitted diseases.
+Trichomoniasis can increase the risk of getting or spreading other sexually transmitted infections.
 Pregnant women with trichomoniasis are more likely to give birth too early, and their babies are more likely have a low birth weight.

 Lab tests can tell if you have the infection.
 Treatment is with antibiotics.
 If you are infected, you and your partner must be treated.